Meet the Team

 Liz, a Salt Lake City native, has been teaching performing arts for the last ten years across the country.
 She toured with Missoula Children’s Theatre, then landed locally where she teaches theatre and a variety of other subjects at The Mangrove School and Saltmeadow School.
 She also teaches a variety of acting classes at Florida Studio Theatre, Venice Theatre and holds a certificate in Expressive Arts.
 Liz most enjoys facilitating other’s creative discoveries and explorations.

-William is an award-winning Music Director, most recently receiving a Handy for his musical direction of Assassins.
-He has also provided local music direction for Little Shop of Horrors, Mame, Jekyll and Hyde, Nine, Baby, Annie Junior, My Way, The Andrews Brothers, and the World Premier productions of Boynton Beach Club and Practically Perfect.
+William is an award-winning Music Director who has provided local music direction for Little Shop of Horrors, Mame, Jekyll and Hyde, Assassins, Nine, Baby, Annie Jr., Seussical Jr., My Way, The Andrews Brothers, and the World Premiere productions of Boynton Beach Club and Practically Perfect.

-William earned a BS in Environmental Sciences from Purdue University, and undergraduate work in piano performance from the University of Tennessee.
-He also holds a Master of Arts degree in piano performance from Middle Tennessee State University and post graduate study in Pedagogy and Performance from the University of Oklahoma.
-William’s education and career has spanned a range of music genres, but Musical Theater holds a very special place in his heart.
+He earned a BS in Environmental Sciences from Purdue University, and did undergraduate work in piano performance from the University of Tennessee.
+He also holds a Master of Arts degree in piano performance from Middle Tennessee State University and did post graduate study in Pedagogy and Performance at the University of Oklahoma.

 Kelly Collins is currently a student at The University of Tampa pursuing a B.A. in Theatre, B.M. in Music Education, and a minor in Leadership Studies.
 Previously, she taught at Carpe Diem Productions in Round Lake, New York, where she was part of the production team for Xanadu Jr. and Annie KIDS, and she has recently assistant stage managed Stardust, Sordid Lives, and Yerma at The University of Tampa.